-- This drug may cause very bad and sometimes deadly liver and spleen problems.
+- Liver and spleen problems have happened with drugs like this one.
+Sometimes, these have been very bad or deadly.
 Signs may not happen until these problems become very bad.
 Call the doctor right away if your child has signs of liver or spleen problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, throwing up, or yellow skin or eyes.

 - This drug may change cholesterol levels and raise your child’s chance of heart disease.
 Talk with the doctor.